Ray of Enfeeblement

 Ray of Enfeeblement popularity

 How popular is Ray of Enfeeblement?
-It is a commonly found spell in the game, and is often chosen over other options when available.
-This spell is a reliable addition to any spellbook.
+It is a commonly found spell in the game, but is chosen less than other options when available.
+This spell may be situational for many spellbooks.

 - Top 50% of all 5e spells